 What surprised you the most on the journey?

 Anselmo: What surprised me on the route was the kindness of the people.
 If we were all pilgrims, there would be no evil in the world!
 Of course, no one picked us up, we didn’t stay for free anywhere.
 We paid for what we ate.
 But there is a different feeling in people.
 For a moment, all the malevolence disappears.
-This was the first Way, I still don’t know how the others [paths] are, however, or because it’s the first, I think it’s impossible to find another path so beautiful.
+This was the first Way, I still don’t know how the others’ [paths] are, but perhaps because it’s my first, I think it’s impossible to find another path as beautiful.
 I have been in places and seen things that not even in dreams would I ever see.
-It’s impossible to live life (I won’t say every day) without thinking about the Way.
+It’s impossible to live life (I dare say every day) without thinking about the Way.

 What was the most comfortable hostel you stayed in?